avantol/WSJTX-Controller/README.md

 # WSJTX-Controller
  Provides automation for repetitive manual tasks in WSJT-X

 WSJTX Controller is a "helper" program that runs alongside WSJT-X, apparently the most popular ham radio program of all time.
 This "helper" does a lot of the boring WSJT-X manual work for you.
-(You will need to install a slightly-modified WSJT-X program, available at https://github.com/avantol/WSJT-X2-2-2-mod, more info below)
+(You will need to install a slightly-modified WSJT-X program, available at https://github.com/avantol/WSJT-X2-3-0/blob/main/wsjtx-2.3.0-win64.exe, more info below)

+Main project status page is at https://www.qrz.com/db/WM8Q

 ![image](https://user-images.githubusercontent.com/5302633/103505545-b7374880-4e17-11eb-816f-cec81104d97c.png)